 The Rams probably do not know which player they're going to draft first overall this year.
-They'll want to see Oklahoma quarterback Sam Bradford work out March 25 before making a decision (date was previously reported as March 26, but it is March 25).
+They'll want to see Oklahoma quarterback Sam Bradford work out March 26 before making a decision.

 Signing veteran quarterback A.J.
 Feeley as a potential mentor and short-term starter does offer some clues, however.
 Rams coach Steve Spagnuolo was an Eagles assistant in 1999 when Philadelphia signed veteran backup Doug Pederson two months before selecting franchise quarterback Donovan McNabb with the third overall choice.